REQUIREMENTS FOR PARENTS

 Are there costs associated with the Baptismal preparation or the ceremony?

 There are no fees for the preparation program, or for the ceremony.
-However, it is traditional to offer a stipend to the priest/deacon who performs the Baptism.
+Some families offer a donation to the priest/deacon who performs the Baptism.
+These are not expected.
+For those families who choose to make offer a donation can give this donation to the priest or deacon.

 When are Baptisms scheduled?